zlosynth/zlosynth.github.io/src/kanban.md

 > for graph representation and operations with no_std (aka, without heap).
 This
 > should be later useful for calculation of sound moudles patching on a
 > microprocessor.
+>
+> Once this is done, I should:
+> * Publish a dedicated page for this project on this page.
+> * Release the library in version 1.

+## Backlog

 > **Learn music theory and basics of DSP from [Musimathics](http://www.musimathics.com/)**
 >